 Each party may appeal (1) the dismissal of a formal complaint or any included allegations and/or (2) a determination regarding responsibility.
-To appeal, a party must submit their written appeal within five (5) business days of being notified of the decision, indicating the grounds for the appeal.
+To appeal, a party must submit their written appeal to the VPSA, AVPHR, or designee, within five (5) business days of being notified of the decision, indicating the grounds for the appeal.